bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-02-03-Documentating-Database-Design.md

 category: blog
 ---

-Documenting database design just seems to be one of those things that web developers tend to suck at.

-I have some theories as to why:
+Documenting database design is just one of those skills we web developers tend to lack.
+I have some theories as to why.

 - draws on writing & design talents, rather than just technical talents
 - is usually about the business domain, not the application itself